Language-and-Cognition/irrverbs/README.md

 # irrverbs
-Telegram bot for help you learn irregular verb
+Telegram bot that can help you learn irregular verb